 Get the Recipe

 Why Sous Vide?

 Chicken thighs are forgiving enough as it is.
 Why bother cooking them sous vide?
 There are a couple of reasons.
 First, the method gives you unparalleled control over the final texture of the chicken thighs, allowing you to achieve results unattainable through more traditional methods.
-No matter how you cook your chicken thighs, they'll come out juicier in a sous-vide bag than they do using traditional methods when cooked to the same final temperature.
+Without fail, chicken thighs cooked in a sous vide bag will come out juicier than thighs cooked using traditional methods when they're cooked to the same final temperature.

 What Temperature Should I Use to Cook Chicken Thighs?

 Unlike chicken breasts, chicken thighs and drumsticks are high in connective tissue, with a more robust flavor and a texture that can withstand a bit more cooking.
 There are several conflicting recommended temperature ranges out there for chicken thighs, so I decided to test them out.
 I cooked batches of thighs for various times between one hour and 24 hours, at temperatures ranging from 140°F up to 180°F.

 Any lower than 150°F (66°C), and they turn out almost inedibly chewy and tough.
 Once you get to 165°F (74°C), timing comes into play.
 With shorter cooking times, you end up with chicken that is more tender than chicken cooked to 150°F and just slightly more dry.
 With extended cook times, the chicken begins to fall apart much more readily.
 Expelled chicken juices and broken-down connective tissues start to collect in the bag, forming a gel that can subsequently be used to make a flavorful pan sauce.
 Any longer than eight hours at 165°F or above, and the chicken will get too soft, becoming mushy and unable to retain its juices as you chew.